 If you’re interested in learning more, I would suggest reading the book “Pomodoro Technique Illustrated“.

-If you absolutely must have a tomato shaped timer like Cirillo, you can buy one on amazon here.
+If you absolutely must have a tomato shaped timer like Cirillo, you can buy one on amazon.
 I don’t really see any need to buy a timer like that though.
-I like using and app on my phone.
+I like using an app on my phone.

 So plan out your practice, and take frequent breaks.
 Do it.
 It works.